pminina01/readthedocs/Logging-Troubleshooting.md

     }
 }
 ```
- 5. If there is any problem with the target your're using (such as insufficient permissions when writing to a file), you should get an exception explaining the problem right from the place where the problem occured.
+ 5. If there is any problem with the target your're using (such as insufficient permissions when writing to a file), you should get an exception explaining the problem right from the place where the problem occurred.
  6. If after following steps 1..5 you still don't see your log messages - there is another possibility: your log files may be written to a different location.
-If you don't use a fully qualified name of the file (such as c:\logs\log.txt, or ${basedir}\log.txt your logs may be written to the working directory, which is not necessarily the same directory as where the application resides.
+If you don't use a fully qualified name of the file (such as c:\logs\log.txt, or `${basedir}\log.txt` your logs may be written to the working directory, which is not necessarily the same directory as where the application resides.

 ## Internal Logging